Wnt reporters in animals

 Tcf/Lef-miniP:dGFP ZebrafishTCF sites, dGFPShimizu et al, 2012

 In response to the often-asked question "what is the best Wnt reporter", there is no simple answer.
 In our experience, Axin2/Conductin is widely expressed in areas where one would expect it, and might be an optimal reporter for many tissues.
-However, there are cells (in the lung for example) that are positive for the TOP-GAL reporter and negative for Axin2-based reporters (unpublished observations).
-The problem of reliably detecting Wnt signaling in vivo is compounded by difficulties in assessing Wnt gene expression itself (which is best done by in situ hybridization as antibodies are rarely good enough), or in finding other independent hallmarks of Wnt signaling (see Barolo, 2006 for a discussion).
+However, there are cells (in the lung for example) that are positive for the TOP-GAL reporter and negative for Axin2-based reporters (Al Alam et al, 2011).
+The problem of reliably detecting Wnt signaling in vivo is compounded by difficulties in assessing Wnt gene expression itself (which is best done by in situ hybridization as antibodies are rarely good enough), or in finding other independent hallmarks of Wnt signaling (see Barolo, 2006 and Al Alam et al, 2011).